-(Area A) Formerly ENGL 164

-A detailed study of representative works

-and authors from the Anglo-Saxons to the

-17th century.
-Though the emphasis will

-be on an intensive study of major works in

-their literary and cultural context, consideration will be given to minor writers as well.
+(Area A) Formerly ENGL 164 A detailed study of representative works and authors from the Anglo-Saxons to the 17th century.
+Though the emphasis will be on an intensive study of major works in their literary and cultural context, consideration will be given to minor writers as well.

-ENLT 241 Dr. DeRitter British Literature: 3 credits Restoration & 18th Century
+ENLT 241 British Literature: Restoration & 18th Century